ubc-library-rc/intro-AGOL/content/analyze-data.md

 Because we're working in ArcGIS Online, let's take a look at a comprehensive [dataset](https://resources-covid19canada.hub.arcgis.com/datasets/health-region-summaries) that provides health region summaries from Esri's data hub for COVID-19 data in Canada.

 The map at the top of this page shows the extent of the data, and the **Overview** tab below shows us all of the attributes associated with this dataset.
 Notice the population data by age available for this dataset.

 This will be useful for trying to visualize the relationship between death due to COVID-19 and age since we know that [vulnerability increases with age, particularly over 60 years](https://www.canada.ca/en/public-health/services/publications/diseases-conditions/vulnerable-populations-covid-19.html).
-The risk of dying from COVID-19 seems to increase with age.
-[StatCan found that 52% of excess deaths in Canada from March to June 2020](https://www.ctvnews.ca/health/coronavirus/canadians-age-85-and-older-account-for-over-half-of-excess-deaths-amid-covid-19-statcan-1.5205790), assumed to be due to COVID-19, were among those 85 and older.
+[StatCan found that 52% of excess deaths in Canada from March to June 2020](https://www.ctvnews.ca/health/coronavirus/canadians-age-85-and-older-account-for-over-half-of-excess-deaths-amid-covid-19-statcan-1.5205790), assumed to be due to COVID-19, were among those 85 and older, which is a specific age category in this dataset.

-Below the attributes under the **Overview** tab, Esri has also created web maps and web apps using certain data.
-We'll keep these in mind for the storymap we will be creating in a later section of this workshop.

 Just under the map showing health region summaries at the top, there is a download button with a dropdown arrow.
 We see that this dataset is available in a number of different formats.
 To use this data in ArcGIS Online, we could download the data as a spreadsheet or a shapefile, but there are several reasons to use the data in ArcGIS Online without ever downloading it, which may require using a desktop GIS application to manipulate the data before adding it back to ArcGIS Online.